Efficient LP warmstarting for linear modifications of the constraint matrix: Local bound on the objective

-Theorem \ref{theorem:bound_delta_1} thus provides an easy-to-compute bound around the modification on the objective, if we can first ensure that the basis $B$ provides a valid solution for $\mathcal{P}(\lambda+\delta)$.
-The following theorem gives sufficient conditions for this:
+Theorem \ref{theorem:bound_delta_1} thus provides an easy-to-compute bound around the modification on the objective, if we can first ensure that the basis $B$ provides an optimal solution for $\mathcal{P}(\lambda)$.
+The following theorems give sufficient conditions for this.
+Theorem \ref{theo:bound-f} provides a condition for $x_B(\lambda)$ to be feasible, and Theorem \ref{theo:bound-o} a condition for it to be optimal.